 4.5 stars (out of 5)

-Bontrager TLR Flash Charger review, Feed the Habit, November 2014 (see here for full review):
+Bontrager TLR Flash Charger review, Feed the Habit (see here for full review):

 On the MTB side, I seated a set of Maxxis Ikon 2.2 tires aboard a set of Stan's ZTR Crest rims without even blinking.
 This pump is magic.
 I can't believe I lived without this thing.